mohamedabenalla/MuonDetector/README.md

 # MuonDetector
 Raspberry Pi Project to try to detect muon particles

-Result: Detected about 2 particles a week (Estimated actual particle count is about 1 a week)
+Result: Detected about 3 particles (out of 201,600 images) a week (Estimated actual particle count is about 1 a week)

 Instructions